rails-api/rails-api/README.md

 And comment out the `protect_from_forgery` call if you are using it.

 If you want to use the Rails default middleware stack (avoid the reduction that rails-api does), you can just add config.api_only = false to config/application.rb file.

+### Serialization

+We suggest using [ActiveModel::Serializers][ams] to deserialize your ActiveModel/ActiveRecord objects into the desired response format (e.g. JSON).

 ### Choosing Middlewares